goluSingh152/Ip_Address_For_local_Network/README.md

 # Ip_Address_For_local_Network
-We can get all connected device's IP address of a local network.
+We can get all connected device's IP address of a local network.<br>
 <b>Python</b><br>
 1. I followed the number of steps:<br>
 Based on user Requirement we generate each IP address.<br>